jtlapp/electron-affinity/README.md

 IPC via simple method calls in Electron

-_I'm finishing up the documentation.
-The code is complete and fully tested._
+_(Now finishing up the documentation...
+The code is complete and fully tested.)_

 ## Introduction